20 Hairstyle Mistakes That Could Make You Look Older

 Going gray can be liberating—but neglecting your gray hair’s need for extra TLC is a mistake.
-Gray hair is the result of diminished melanin in our hair stands as we age, and those colorless tresses can be particularly dry and brittle.
+Gray hair is the result of diminished melanin in our hair strands as we age, and those colorless tresses can be particularly dry and brittle.
 As Marcia Williams, CEO of Embellish Beauty Concepts, notes, “There is nothing wrong with embracing your gray, but just letting it come through with no maintenance is not a good idea.”

 Hairstyle mistake: Shrugging off hair shape

 “Having your hair cut in a shape that doesn’t work for your face and hair type can really date you and make you look older,” notes Williams.
-Individuals with coarse hair textures need to be especially mindful of haircuts that are suited for their curl pattern, face shape, and features.
-Williams advises working with a hairstylist who recognizes these factors and can “deliver a cut that fits your hair type, facial structure, and lifestyle.”
+Individuals with coarse hair textures need to be especially mindful of haircuts that are suited for their curl pattern, face shape and features.
+Williams advises working with a hairstylist who recognizes these factors and can “deliver a cut that fits your hair type, facial structure and lifestyle.”

 Hairstyle mistake: Forgoing root touch-ups